-The other seven bits can be used as general purpose output bits or as Sub-Mux control.
-When used to control a submultiplexer, the SEL bits normally control Sub-Mux channel, and the G bits control GAIN or Range, but the exact purpose of all these bits depends on the submultiplexer used.
-Please refer to your submultiplexer manual for more information.
+These bits are digital outputs generally used to control channel and gain/range on attached sub-multiplexers (sub-muxes), such as the AIM-16 or LVDT-8.
+On our sub-muxes, the SEL bits determine the channel, and the G bits determine the gain; however, the exact purpose of these bits depends on the sub-mux type used.
+Please refer to your sub-mux manual for more information.

 The SEL3-0 bits will be returned as the top four bits when the data from the A/D converter is read to the computer.
 They may be used to tag the data, if they are not being used for other purposes.